aileen-byte/Team14/personal statements/Jeshmeera.md

 ## Hazard Unit

 When Designing the Base implementation of the Hazard detection unit i followed the hazard handling approach outlined in the textbook, shown in the diagram [here](#pipelined-cpu-diagram).
-It detects when the pipeline must stall or flush to maintain correct execution, identifies load-use hazards by checking wether a load in the Execute stage writes a register needed by the Decode stage, and if som it stalls Fetch and Decode and flushes Execute.
+It detects when the pipeline must stall or flush to maintain correct execution, identifies load-use hazards by checking wether a load in the Execute stage writes a register needed by the Decode stage, and if so it stalls Fetch and Decode and flushes Execute.
 It also handles branch and jump hazards by flushing the Decode and Execute stages whenever PCSrcE indicates a control transfer.
 Together, these mechanisms ensure the pipelined processor never uses incorrect operands and preserves correct RISC-V program flow.

-Aileen as implementation lead, acted as a co-author in this section, making small but essential alterations to the module to ensure correct functionality.

 Through implementing the Hazard Unit, I developed a clearer understanding of how data and control hazards arise in a pipelined design, how load-use dependencies must be resolved with precise timing, and how stalls and flushes work together to preserve correct execution.